artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 Our hiring process starts with an informational, where candidates are met for a coffee or over a teleconference call.
 We have [public documentation](https://github.com/artsy/README/blob/master/playbooks/informationals.md) so candidates can know what to expect.
-We do a lot of these and move candidates who we think would succeed at Artsy onto in-person interviews.
+We do a lot of these and move candidates who we think would succeed at Artsy on to in-person interviews.
 The interviews last 3 hours and are split across four 45-minute [behavioral interviews](https://www.livecareer.com/career/advice/interview/behavioral-interviewing), conducted by engineers and other colleagues, ranging from gallery liaisons to product managers to editorial writers.
 Artsy generally, and Engineering specifically, have both significantly invested in helping interviewers be effective and